gpdoud/Bootcamp/Assessment-Review-Angular.md

-# Assessment Stugy Guide - Angular/Typescript
+# Assessment Study Guide - Angular/Typescript

 Know the purpose and use of the _app.module.ts_ and _app-routing.module.ts_